 There are other practical benefits to choosing engineered wood flooring.
 It’s very resilient to changes in temperature and humidity, and won’t swell or bulge in extreme conditions.
 It’s also compatible with underfloor heating.
 Maintenance is pretty low-effort too; a regular vacuum and a weekly mop is all you need to do.
 It’s worth using felt pads on things like chair legs, to minimise any scratching.

-There’s a great range of colours and dimensions in the Tuscan engineered wood range from Lifestyle Flooring UK, plus a variety of surface finishes, including matte, lacquered, distressed and UV oiled.
+There’s a great range of colours and dimensions in the Tuscan engineered wood range from Stories Flooring, plus a variety of surface finishes, including matte, lacquered, distressed and UV oiled.
 I particularly like the fact that there are bevelled edge and square edge styles included; this little detail makes all the difference to the finished look, with bevelled edges replicating solid wood planks, and square edges giving a more contemporary, seamless look.

 Here are a few of my favourites from the range.

 With it’s bevelled edges and warm brown finish, this Tuscan Forte Barley is ideal if you’d like to achieve a classic look.
 The planks are 150mm wide which makes it a good choice for narrower spaces too.